-The tobacco industry (TI) intensively participates in policy development processes.
-This business has strong support from the economic arm of the government and Parliament.
-Keen supporters of the TI include the Ministry of Economy and Office of Business Ombudsman of Georgia who promote the tobacco industry's position.
+The tobacco industry intensively participates in policy development processes.
+This business has strong support from the economic arm of the Government and Parliament.
+Keen supporters and lobbyists of the tobacco industry include the Ministry of Economy and the Office of Business Ombudsman of Georgia.